-2.3 Description Time to secondary transfer to a MTC for patients who have suffered major trauma (ISS>15) is minimised to ≤ four hours from time of call (to arrange transfer) to SAS to departure.
+2.3 Description Time to secondary transfer to a MTC for patients who have suffered major trauma (ISS >15) is minimised to $\leq$ four hours from time of call (to arrange transfer) to SAS to departure.
 Rationale Major trauma patients who are not taken directly to a MTC should be transferred without delay to definitive care after initial assessment and optimisation in the receiving hospital.
-2 Numerator Number of major trauma patients who depart their receiving hospital to a MTC in ≤ four hours from call to SAS.
+Numerator Number of major trauma patients who depart their receiving hospital to a MTC in $\leq$ four hours from call to SAS.
 Denominator Number of major trauma patients who are transferred from a non-MTC to a MTC.
-Data source - Transfer by SAS Numerator = SecondaryTransferWithin4Hr Denominator = ISS > 15, FirstHospType = LEH or TU, TransReason = MTC care Paediatric patients transfer by ScotSTAR Paediatric Retrieval Service Decision to mobilisation time <60 minutes.
-Decision to team arrival with patient <3 hours (road/mainland).
-Decision to team arrival with patient <4 hours (island/air).
+Paediatric patients transfer by ScotSTAR Paediatric Retrieval Service Decision to mobilisation time <60 minutes.
+Decision to team arrival with patient <3 hours (road/ mainland).
+Decision to team arrival with patient <4 hours (island/ air).
 Note - these are standards set by ScotSTAR Paediatric Retrieval Service.
-20 Paediatric numerator Number of patients where time from decision to mobilisation is less than 60 minutes.
-Number of patients where time from decision to team arrival with patient is less than 3 hours (road/mainland).
-Number of patients where time from decision to team arrival is less than four hours (island/air).
-Paediatric denominator Number of major trauma patients who are transferred from a non-MTC to a MTC (by ScotSTAR) and age on admission in first hospital is < 16 years.
-Number of major trauma patients who are transferred from a non-MTC to a MTC (by ScotSTAR) and age on admission in first hospital is < 16 years, AND team arrived by road/ mainland.
-Number of major trauma patients who are transferred from a non-MTC to a MTC (by ScotSTAR) and age on admission in first hospital is < 16 years, AND team arrived by air.
+Paediatric numerator Number of patients where time from decision to mobilisation is less than 60 minutes.
+Number of patients where time from decision to team arrival with patient is <3 hours (road/ mainland).
+Number of patients where time from decision to team arrival is <4 hours (island/ air).
+Paediatric denominator Number of major trauma patients who are transferred from a non- MTC to a MTC (by ScotSTAR) and age on admission in first hospital is <16 years.
+Number of major trauma patients who are transferred from a non- MTC to a MTC (by ScotSTAR) and age on admission in first hospital is <16 years, AND team arrived by road/ mainland.
+Number of major trauma patients who are transferred from a non- MTC to a MTC (by ScotSTAR) and age on admission in first hospital is <16 years, AND team arrived by air.

-Time to CT head - GCS < 13 or intubated
+Time to CT head - GCS <13 or intubated.

-2.4.3 Description Patients who have sustained a head injury with a GCS < 13 (or are intubated) have a CT scan within one hour of arrival in first hospital with an ED.
-Rationale NICE recommend that adults who have sustained a head injury and GCS less than 13 on initial assessment in the emergency department should have a CT head scan within one hour to quickly determine clinically important brain injuries.
+2.4.3 Description Patients who have sustained a head injury with a GCS <13 (or are intubated) have a computerised tomography (CT) scan within one hour of arrival in first hospital with an ED.
+Rationale The National Institute for Health and Care Excellence (NICE) recommend that adults who have sustained a head injury and have a Glasgow coma scale (GCS) of <13 on initial assessment in the ED should have a CT head scan within one hour to quickly determine clinically important brain injuries.
 NICE Pathways Numerator Number of patients with a GCS <13 (or are intubated) who undergo a CT head within one hour of arrival in hospital.
-Denominator Number of patients with a GCS < 13 (or are intubated) who have a CT head within 12 hours of arrival in hospital.
+Denominator Number of patients with a GCS <13 (or are intubated) who have a CT head within 12 hours of arrival in hospital.
 Notes Included in SNAP governance from January 2021.
 Exclusions: patients who die or go to theatre within one hour.
-May 2023 - decision to change the denominator to 12 hours of arrival in hospital. eSTAG will be updated later this year.
+May 2023 - decision to change the denominator to 12 hours of arrival in hospital. eSTAG will be updated in early 2024.

-Time to CT head written report - GCS < 13 or intubated
+Time to CT head written report - GCS <13 or intubated.